 Apply straw mulch in late November or early December — after a few days of temperatures down to 20 degrees Fahrenheit.
 Straw should be sifted loosely over the plants, just enough to cover them from view.
 After a week of settling, add additional straw where necessary.

 When sawdust is used for a mulch, try to maintain a 1-inch mulch depth.
 No additional winter protection is needed.

 Second- and third-year care

-Remove straw mulch in the spring as the weather begins to warm (before bloom).
-Check closely after each warm period (late February through March); if the strawberry foliage begins to show yellowing, remove the mulch.
+Remove straw mulch in the spring as the weather begins to warm and before bloom.
+Check closely after each warm period from late February through March; if the strawberry foliage begins to show yellowing, remove the mulch.
 Rake mulch toward row aisles, but leave a light sprinkling on the plants — they will push through.
-If spring frosts threaten, rake the mulch back over the plants.
-But be sure to rake off the mulch during the day.
+If spring frosts threaten, rake the mulch back over the plants, but be sure to rake off the mulch during the day.

 Control insects and diseases